-Managers’ Political Ideology and Gender Inequality within Organizations
+Managers’ Political Ideology and Gender Inequality in Hiring and Promotion

 University of Michigan, Stephen M. Ross School of Business